ObsessedWithCode/interview_prep/MERN.md

     console.log(error);
 });
 ```
-**async/await** is a syntax that makes working with promises easier to read by providing a more synchronous-looking way to write asynchronous code, essentially acting as a cleaner way to chain promise operations together.
+**async/await** is a syntax that makes working with promises easier to read by providing a more synchronous-looking way to write asynchronous code, essentially acting as a cleaner way to chain promise operations together

 ```
 async function executeAsyncFunction() {